If you have primarily low back pain, please change articles: you need to be reading Save Yourself from Low Back Pain!

 However, even then, some uncertainty remains.
 Although trigger points cannot cause a truly numb patch of skin, they can (and routinely do) cause a feeling of “dead heaviness.”
 People routinely start an appointment for sciatica by telling me that their leg is numb — but after a little discussion, it becomes clear that they mean that the leg feels sick, heavy, weak and useless … but not actually numb to the touch.
 Without numbness to touch, nerve impingement cannot be diagnosed, and by far the more likely cause of the symptoms are a batch of nasty trigger points in the low back and hips.

-This difference between nerve impingement and trigger points can be extremely difficult for patients to wrap their heads around, so I’ll go into more detail.
+This difference between nerve impingement and trigger points can be extremely difficult for patients to wrap their heads around, so I’ll go into more detail in the next section.
+But first, a delightful patient quote of the day from Dr. Grumpy:

 I recently came across this full-page advertisement in National Geographic magazine: